Medical Coding from Home

 If you’re looking for a rewarding and lucrative work-from-home job, medical coding could be right for you.
 Medical coding is a popular choice for people seeking a career that evolves with new technology, clinical research, and public health initiatives.
 In fact, the demand for medical coders is at a historic high.
 Fueled by the healthcare needs of an aging population, the U.S. Bureau of Labor Statistics lists medical coding among the 20 fastest growing occupations.

 This bodes well for those seeking job security and an exciting career with the potential to work from home.
-According to AAPC’s 2019 Medical Coding Salary Survey, 33.8% of respondents work from home thanks to technology that enables HIPAA-compliant remote access to electronic health records (EHR).
-This trend is expected to continue and perhaps grow in popularity as a result of the COVID-19 pandemic.
+According to AAPC’s 2021 Medical Coding Salary Survey, 51% of respondents work from home thanks to technology that enables HIPAA-compliant remote access to electronic health records (EHR).

 Employers Seeking Remote Medical Coders